shoppiboi/lenet/README.md

 # LeNet Implementation (Python)

+**STILL WORK IN PROGRESS.
+Currently trying to implement backpropagation with the convolutional layers**

 An OOP implementation of the LeNet CNN architecture.
 I made this to further build upon the basics I learned after working through the book *Make Your Own Neural Network* by Tariq Rashid.
 I decided against using any pre-made machine-learning libraries and to start from "scratch" to grasp a better understanding of what is happening "under the hood".

 Libraries used:
 * [NumPy](https://numpy.org/) (1.19.3)